 NICHD research efforts that are both directly and indirectly related to pelvic pain are ongoing.
 For instance, some NICHD research is aimed at investigating the etiology and treatment of disorders that can cause or contribute to pelvic pain, including endometriosis, uterine fibroids, vulvodynia, and pelvic floor disorders.
 Other research is looking at mechanisms of and contributors to pain related to these disorders.

-For example, research, including clinical trials, conducted through the NICHD’s Unit on Reproductive Endocrinology and Infertility (UREI), part of the Division of Intramural Research in the Program in Reproductive and Adult Endocrinology, is investigating various aspects of chronic pelvic pain related to endometriosis.
+For example, research, including clinical trials, conducted through the NICHD's Unit on Reproductive Endocrinology and Infertility (UREI), part of the Program in Reproductive and Adult Endocrinology in the Division of Intramural Research, is investigating various aspects of chronic pelvic pain related to endometriosis.
 Areas explored include (but are not limited to) the pathophysiology of pain, the relationship between pain location and endometriosis lesions, and the effects of endometriosis-related pain on quality of life.
 The UREI also conducts research on several aspects of uterine fibroids, including gene regulation and cellular growth factors.
 Notably, the unit recently completed a collaborative clinical trial of a minimally invasive treatment of uterine fibroids.
+Results from the trial are pending.

 Research related to pelvic pain also is supported through various organizational units within the Division of Extramural Research.
 For example, the Gynecological Health and Disease Branch (GHDB) sponsors studies investigating the role of genetics and hormone exposure in vulvodynia, as well as efforts to develop standardized measures for diagnosis and outcome measurements.
 The GHDB also sponsors research and clinical trials of treatments for endometriosis, vulvodynia, and other pain-related disorders.